Infection Rates Following Internal Fixation of Open and Closed Tibia Fractures in India

 Official Title: Infection Rates Following Internal Fixation of Open and Closed Tibia Fractures in India (INFINITI): a Prospective Multi-center Observational Study.

-Study Start Date: August 2012
+Study Start Date : August 2012

-Estimated Study Completion Date: June 2015
+Actual Study Completion Date : June 2015

 Tibia fractures